barchart/alerting-service-public/docs/content/sdk/lib-data.md

 ### Schema.Condition :id=schemacondition
 >A "condition" is a statement that can be evaluated as the backend processes streaming data.

-For example, "Apple stock's last price is higher than $600" forms a "condition" object.
-Breaking down the example, the "property" object denotes "Apple stock's last price" and the "operator" object denotes "higher than $600."
+For example, "Apple stock's last price is higher than $600" is a condition.
+Using this example, the "property" object denotes "Apple stock's last price" and the "operator" object denotes "higher than $600."

 Only required properties are necessary to create a new condition.